wsyangzy/CCometixLine/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

+## Related Projects

+- [tweakcc](https://github.com/Piebald-AI/tweakcc) - Command-line tool to customize your Claude Code themes, thinking verbs, and more.

 ## License

 This project is licensed under the [MIT License](LICENSE).